 Dehydration constipation makes your body allocate the water you do have to your most important parts, your vital organs.

-This leads to constipation as your bowels receive less of the water you do have in your system.
+This leads to constipation as your bowels receive less of the water you have in your system.

 Because keto diets have you urinating more often, you need to stay hydrated and make sure you’re replenishing your body with vitamins and essential minerals and amino acids via food or keto supplements that you are letting out each time you go to the bathroom.

 A personal tip I have for this section is that you don’t want to overdo it with water.
 There’s a whole debate on distilled vs mineral water which I am researching still, but if you’re drinking regular water that has no added minerals, you are risking depleting your body of electrolytes.
 So drink more, but don’t overdo it.
 I’ve heard 15 cups of water per day as a good rule of thumb.